fabianmoss/academic-website/content/talk/20201209_RiodeJaneiro/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "The importance of modeling in computational musicology"
-event: International Congress of Music and Mathematics (MusMat 2020) - "Perspectives and Applications of Mathematics in Post-Tonal Theories"
+event: Round-table on "Probability and Music", 5th International Congress of Music and Mathematics (MusMat 2020) – Perspectives and Applications of Mathematics in Post-Tonal Theories («Homage to Jamary Oliveira»)
 event_url: https://musmat.org/en/congresso/2020-2/
 location: Universidade Federal do Rio de Janeiro [online]
 address: